Cabinet approves long-term tourist visas

 "Our public health system is amongst the best in the world and people can have confidence in it."

-The prime minister said that the Centre for Covid-19 Situation Administration would later elaborate on the matter.
+The prime minister said the Centre for Covid-19 Situation Administration would later elaborate on the matter.

 Deputy government spokeswoman Traisulee Traisaranakul said long-stay visitors would have to present proof of payment for their long stay in the country.
 This could be payment for a hotel reservation, or the lease of a condominium room.